Man threw Molotov cocktail at FBI office before fatally shooting Terre Haute officer, docs say

 On Thursday afternoon, Meehan repeatedly drove a tan 2003 Ford F-150 pickup in the vicinity of the FBI Indianapolis Resident Agency building in Terre Haute, court documents say.
 After Meehan threw the improvised incendiary weapon at the building and shot Ferency, Ferency returned fire.
 That happened about 2:15 p.m.
 Wednesday at the building at First Street and Wabash Court, authorities said Wednesday.

-FBI Special Agent Ryan Lindgren then ran from the building and engaged Meehan in a gunbattle.
+After the gunfire between Meehan and Ferency, FBI Special Agent Ryan Lindgren then ran from the building and engaged Meehan in a gunbattle, the court documents say.
 Meehan was shot twice by either Ferency or Lindgren, and drove to Terre Haute Regional Hospital.
 Meehan underwent surgery at the hospital for his gunshot wounds.
+He remained hospitalized Thursday.

 After getting warrants, investigators went through Meehan’s truck parked at the hospital and found a Smith & Wesson M&P 45 semiautomatic handgun with one round in the chamber, court documents said.
 The also found three Molotov cocktails, two empty boxes of .45-caliber Hornaday Critical Duty Ammunition, and an additional handgun magazine.